 Students educated outside the United States must present proof of English proficiency.
-The program requires a minimum TOEFL score of 96 on the TOEFL iBT, 243 on the computer-based test or 590 on the paper-based test.
-A minimum of 7.5 on the IELTS may be submitted for this requirement.
+The program requires a minimum TOEFL score of 96 on the TOEFL iBT, or a minimum IELTS score of 7.0, or a minimum Duolingo score of 125.

 Community faculty evaluate all application materials carefully and emphasizes the following criteria: